draconus21/pyobjdetect/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitLab issues for bugs.
+Look through the Gitlab issues for bugs.
 Anything tagged with "bug" and "help
 wanted" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitLab issues for features.
+Look through the Gitlab issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-pyobjdetect could always use more documentation, whether as part of the
+PyObjDetect could always use more documentation, whether as part of the
-official pyobjdetect docs, in docstrings, or even on the web in blog posts,
+official PyObjDetect docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback